Mindful Leadership Training: Feb. 2025

 Kalyāṇa Mitta | Peer Groups

-Kalyāṇa Mitta (Pāli for "spiritual friends") groups bring together members of the Spirit Rock community to study and share practice in a friendly, supportive environment.
-Groups may be led by a pair of senior students or run collectively by all members (peer groups).
+Kalyāṇa Mitta (Pāli for "spiritual friendship") groups bring together members of the Spirit Rock community to study and share practice in a friendly, supportive environment.
+KM groups are small self-organized gatherings, and may be led by a pair of senior students or run collectively by all members (peer groups).
 We welcome senior students to start new groups in their area, particularly serving new students who have recently completed a series of classes with Spirit Rock teachers and are eager to bring the practice more fully into their daily lives.

 Since 2020, many KM groups, like many meditation groups led by teachers or Community Dharma Leaders, have gone online.
 We have a limited list of established KM groups below, some of which are open to new members.
 If a listing is out of date or needs to be updated, please reach out to us here.

-If you are looking for a meditation group in your area, we recommend Buddhist Insight Network, which is the primary list of Insight Meditation groups worldwide.
+KM groups differ from ongoing meditation groups and teacher-led Saṅghas by being generally small (5-12 people) and peer-led rather than centered around a teacher.
+If you are looking for a teacher-led meditation group in your area, we recommend Buddhist Insight Network, which is the primary list of Insight Meditation groups worldwide.

 This page contains our legacy guidelines for starting and maintaining Kalyāṇa Mitta groups and peer Dharma study groups.